djdt/spcal/docs/source/tutorial.rst

 With the exception of total-consumption nebulisers (100% efficiency) it is typically 0.02 - 0.1 (2 - 10%).
 The :term:`transport efficiency` (:math:`\eta`) can be entered manually if known (see Pace et al. [1]_ for examples), or calulated based on the reponse of a well characterised reference particle.

+A full description of the calibration methods used in SPCal is avaiable in a previous publication [2]_ .

 Reference Particle
 ------------------